Ice ages, from icy cold to sub-tropical heat

 The Saale ice age (370.000-130.000 years ago): Moraine (Boulder Clay)

 During some warmer periods the ice melted, followed by colder intervals with advancing ice sheets.
-According to a recent theory a ‘river of ice’ inside the stagnant Saale ice sheet ploughed a pattern of 70 km long, parallel ridges and furrows in a northwest – southeast direction: the Hondsrug ridge and the valleys and ridges west of it.
-This created the unique Hondsrug landscape.
-Later, the furrows were eroded deeply by the vast quantities of meltwater, creating the valleys of the Hunze, Drentsche Aa and other rivers in Drenthe.
+According to a recent theory a ‘river of ice’ formed inside the stagnant Saale ice sheet, which ploughed a pattern of 70 km long, parallel ridges and furrows in a northwest – southeast direction: the Hondsrug ridge and the valleys and ridges west of it.
+This created the unique Hondsrug landscape of low, parallel ridges.
+Later, the furrows were deeply eroded by the vast quantities of meltwater, creating the valleys of the Hunze, Drentsche Aa and other rivers in Drenthe.

 Once the ice had melted, a thick layer of boulder clay was left behind, with the huge boulders that were used later as building material for the ‘Hunebedden’ burial monuments.